1953 Iranian coup d'état: Execution of Operation Ajax

 After the first coup attempt failed, General Zahedi, declaring that he was the rightful prime minister of Iran, shuttled between multiple safe houses attempting to avoid arrest.
 Mosaddegh ordered security forces to capture the coup plotters, and dozens were imprisoned.
 Believing that he had succeeded, and that he was in full control of the government, Mosaddegh erred.
 Assuming that the coup had failed, he asked his supporters to return to their homes and to continue with their lives as normal.
 The Tudeh party members also returned to their homes, no longer carrying out enforcement duties.
 The CIA was ordered to leave Iran, although Kermit Roosevelt Jr. was slow to receive the message—allegedly due to MI6 interference—and eagerly continued to foment anti-Mosaddegh unrest.
 The Eisenhower administration considered changing its policy to support Mosaddegh, with undersecretary of state Walter Bedell Smith remarking on 17 August: "Whatever his faults, Mosaddegh had no love for the Russians and timely aid might enable him to keep Communism in check."

-General Zahedi, who was still on the run, met with the pro-Shah Ayatollah Mohammad Behbahani and other Shah supporters in secret.
-There (using CIA money deridingly known as "Behbahani dollars"), they quickly created a new plan.
-Already, much of the country's upper class was in shock from the Shah's flight from Iran, fears of communism, and Mosaddegh's arrests of opponents.
-They capitalized on this sentiment in their plans.
+General Zahedi, who was still on the run, secretly met with the pro-Shah Ayatollah Mohammad Behbahani and other Shah supporters.
+Backed by CIA money (derisively known as "Behbahani dollars"), they developed a strategy to stoke class and religious resentment toward the Mossadegh government.
+The Shah's flight from Iran, Mosaddegh's arrests of political opponents, and fears of communism had already soured many upper-class Iranians on the prime minister.
+The plotters sought to capitalize on these anxieties.
 The Ayatollah Behbahani also used his influence to rally religious demonstrators against Mosaddegh.

-On 19 August, hired infiltrators posing as Tudeh party members began to organize a "communist revolution".
-They came and encouraged real Tudeh members to join in.
-Soon, the Tudeh members took to the streets attacking virtually any symbols of capitalism, and looting private businesses and destroying shops.
-Much of southern Tehran's business district, including the bazaars, were vandalized.
-With sudden mass public revulsion against this act, the next part of Zahedi's plan came into action.
-From the vandalized bazaars, a second group of paid infiltrators, this time posing as Shah supporters, organized angry crowds of common Iranians who were terrified about a "communist revolution" and sickened by the violence.